-- · the refrigerant-handling License (EPA), which is administered on campus. - a 160 hour Internship with a local HVAC contractor (final semester). - · employment with Industry Ready Certifications. - continuing education towards a Bachelor's Degree with Ferris State University (98% online) - · Capstone course available with a partner HVAC contractor while in program.
+- the refrigerant-handling License (EPA), which is administered on campus. - · a 160 hour Internship with a local HVAC contractor (final semester). - · employment with Industry Ready Certifications. - continuing education towards a Bachelor's Degree with Ferris State University (98% online) - Capstone course available with a partner HVAC contractor while in program.

 - 1. Create blueprints and schematic diagrams for an industrial work site. - 2.
 Analyze systems for effectiveness and efficiency. - 3.
-Analyze, test, troubleshoot and repair components, circuits and basic industrial systems.
+Analyze, test, troubleshoot and repair components, circuits and basic industrial systems. - Student only need to take HAC2148 OR HAC2288 and 2289.